wp-plugins/tismy-user-profile-upload/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This is how to install the plugin and get it working.

-e.g.

-1. Upload `tismy-user-profile-upload.php` to the `/wp-content/plugins/` directory.
+1. Upload `tismy-user-profile-upload.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. In the user Edit Profile view of the logged in user there will be a new Profile Image section below Toolbar section.
+3. In the user Edit Profile view of the logged in user there will be a new Profile Image section below the Toolbar section.
-4. Upload an image and use all the functionality available to users via the Media Library
+4. Upload an image and use all the functionality available to you via the Media Library

 == Frequently Asked Questions ==